The Garmin Fenix 5X is a multi-sport GPS watch with full-color topographic maps and a staggering number of analytics and sensors.

 - I find the heart rate monitor to be more than accurate enough for me.
-I have to tighten the band a notch or two if I really want an accurate heart rate during a workout.
+I must tighten the band a notch or two if I want an accurate heart rate during a workout.
 It bounces around too much otherwise to keep consistent track of my heart rate.
 There are a bunch of external HRM bands you can get to add to the functionality.

-When you’re traveling, will the watch automatically adjust the time as you change time zones?
+When traveling, will the watch automatically adjust the time as you change time zones?

 - Yeah, it sure does.

-Is it really waterproof enough to wear swimming regularly?
+Is it waterproof enough to wear swimming regularly?

 - It isn’t the typical watch that says it’s “waterproof” only to take it into the pool and ruin it.
 I have a friend that routinely swims with his and has never had a problem.
-I work out with mine all the time and the way I sweat it may as well be underwater.
-I just stick it in the sink to wash it and have never had any issues either.
+I work out with mine all the time, and it may as well be underwater the way I sweat.
+I stick it in the sink to wash it and have never had any issues.

 Is the vibration strong enough to wake you up if you mute the sound?